 Data-driven choices instead of gut feeling

 20 years ago, marketing budgets were assigned to different channels by the marketing manager.
-He/she made that division based on feeling: Which newspapers do I read?
+He/she made that decision on how to divide the marketing budget based on feeling: Which newspapers do I read?
 Which TV programs do I think to connect well with my customers?

 And nowadays I still see this regularly: some companies do not advertise on Facebook, for example (and have also never tried it), because their management does not believe in that medium.